metaplex-foundation/developer-hub/src/pages/token-metadata/guides/account-size-reduction.md

 ## Why does the the resize window end after 6 months?
 And why will the remaining excess SOL no longer needed for rent be transferred to the Metaplex DAO?

+The goal of the resize initiative is to improve performance of the Solana network.

 In order to do this, we've allowed NFT holders to optimize the network directly by adding a Resize instruction which enables the release of excess SOL not previously accessible without fully closing (aka burning) the Token Metadata accounts.

 Six months is a reasonable time frame to allow NFT holders to access this new benefit while also making sure the benefits to the network are realized in a timely manner.